Lady Gaga Avoids Politics On Social Media, NFL Denies Rumors

 “They’re writing up multiple plans about how to safely get her on the roof, including a potentially [cutting] a hole in the ceiling of the dome.
 Trying to figure out insurance for it is crazy.”

 The nation has changed in the recent weeks since Trump has taken office.
-According to Salon.com, well over 3 million protestors have taken to the streets of Washington, D.C., Los Angeles, Boston, New York, and many other cities to speak out against Trump.
+According to Salon.com, well over three million protestors have taken to the streets of Washington, D.C., Los Angeles, Boston, New York, and many other cities to speak out against Trump.
 Gaga has been very vocal about LGBT rights, Black Lives Matter, and for Democratic presidential nominee Hillary Clinton.

 Rumors have been swirling that Gaga was gagged by the NFL, though the organization has denied the rumors that they told her to stay quiet about political issues.
 A source close to the halftime show spoke to Entertainment Tonight about the rumors.